Preserve Your Cognitive Health by Understanding the Risk Factors of Alzheimer’s Disease

 Dementia is not a normal part of the aging process.
 The sooner you seek help, the sooner you can take action against cognitive decline.

-It’s not currently known whether the presence of these structures causes Alzheimer’s disease, or if they’re simply byproducts of it.
-Both can impair cognitive function and can worsen as the disease progresses.
+It’s not currently known whether the presence of these structures causes Alzheimer’s disease or if they’re simply byproducts of it.
+But both can impair cognitive function and can worsen as the disease progresses.

-Is Alzheimer’s genetic?
+Is Alzheimer’s Genetic?

 The risk factor is greater if an immediate family member suffers from the disease, such as a parent or sibling.

 Genetics are almost always the primary contributing factor of early-onset Alzheimer’s disease, which can “affect people in their 30s or 40s.”

 Researchers have yet to identify any specific genes responsible for the development of late-onset Alzheimer’s.

 For example, the specific gene mutation APOE ε4 is linked to higher levels of amyloid plaques and is often found in people with Alzheimer’s disease.